Grand Coulee Dam: Spillway

 Grand Coulee Dam's spillway is 1650 ft long and is an overflow, drum-gate controlled type with a 1000000 ft3/s maximum capacity.
-A record flood in May and June 1948 flooded lowland below the dam and highlighted its limited flood control capability at the time, as its spillway and turbines hit a record flow of 637800 ft3/s.
+A record flood in May and June 1948 flooded the lowlands below the dam and highlighted its limited flood control capability at the time, as its spillway and turbines hit a record flow of 637800 ft3/s.
 The flood damaged downstream riverbanks and deteriorated the face of the dam and its flip bucket at the base (toe) of the spillway.
 The flood spurred the Columbia River Treaty and its provisions for dams constructed upstream in Canada, which would regulate the Columbia's flow.